Graham Norton Family History

 Thomas Walker, born in 1773, lived through the bloody 1798 rebellion when the Society of United Irishmen rose up against English rule.
 It was recorded that John Walker, a relative, was shot and piked by the rebels.
 But Carnew, a Protestant stronghold, resisted the Catholic onslaught and in fact was the scene for the massacre of 41 Catholic prisoners held there.

 The Walkers were a notable family in Protestant Carnew.
-Thomas’s son Joseph was a chuchwarden there, a position with civic responsibilities at the time.
+Thomas’s son Joseph was a warden at the All Saints Church, a position with civic responsibilities at the time.
 And Joseph’s grandson George was the town sexton or grave-digger, also a position of responsibilty.

 Graham’s paternal line may have come from Wicklow.
 But his maternal line, according to the BBC program Who Do You Think You Are, originated further north in county Antrim.

-In Ahoghill, a village five miles outside of Ballymena, Margaret Logan – Graham’s grandmother – was recorded as having at least four children and no father listed for any of them.
-However, in one case the name Fred Dooey was scratched out of the records, suggesting that he was perhaps the father.
+Logans in Antrim.
+In Ahoghill, a village five miles outside of Ballymena, Margaret Logan – Graham’s two times great grandmother – was recorded as having at least four children and no father listed for any of them.
+However, in one case the name Fred Dowey was scratched out of the records, suggesting that he was perhaps the father.

-Going back a generation, Margaret’s mother Mary did get married, but she was, it turned out, eight months pregnant when she went down the aisle in Ballymena.
+Margaret’s daughter Mary did get married in 1895, but she was, it turned out, eight months pregnant when she went down the aisle in Ballymena.
+Her daughter Maggie was the first of her seven daughters before a son was born.

 Graham Walker aka Graham Norton Family Tree